 Birds and Blurred Boundaries: Communities of Practice and the Problem of Regions in San Rock Art

-Differences in southern African San rock art have long been noted, but defining these regions has met with little success.
-The interpretative approach that has dominated research in the last three decades focuses on similarities across space and through time rather than emphasizing difference.
-This paper considers the question of regionality in rock art and explores the how concepts of communities and constellations of practice offer tools to reconceptualise regional differences.
-These two concepts are applied to motifs of flight and transformation in three areas of rock art to interrogate difference and regional variation in the art.
+Regional differences in southern African San rock art have long been noted, but defining them has met with little success.
+The interpretative approach that has dominated research in the last four decades has focused on similarities across space and through time, rather than emphasising differences.
+This paper considers the question of regionality in rock art, and explores how the concepts of communities and constellations of practice can be used to reconceptualise regional differences.
+These two concepts are applied to motifs of flight and transformation in three areas of San rock art.